EventideSystems/tool_for_systemic_change/README.md

 ## License & Attribution

+Copyright © 2023 Emily Humphreys
-Copyright © 2025 Eventide Systems Pty Ltd, released under an open source license.
+Copyright © 2025 Eventide Systems Pty Ltd

+Rreleased under an open source license.
 The repository contains seed data models that are copyright their respective owners.
-See the copyright notices within the /db/data_models directory.

 This software is licensed under the GNU Affero General Public License, version 3 ("AGPL-3.0").
 See the [LICENSE](LICENSE.md) file for details.